-Name South Pennine Moors Phase I & II SAC/SPA Non-qualifying species of interest Unit site SAC 64,983.13ha SPA 66,264.98ha Vulnerabilities tenance of the eco-systems on which the birds depend relies on appropriate ag levels and burning regimes and overgrazing by sheep is a key pressure.
-It is gement of grazing is further complicated by the presence of a large number of mons within the SPA.
-Pressures outside the site, in particular the loss of birding areas through agricultural intensification, increase the vulnerability of the birding ations.
-Status of units within the Pendle boundary is Unfavourable Recovering as seed by Natural England (compiled July 2020).
+Name South South Pennine Moors Phase I & II SAC/SPA Non-qualifying species of interest Unit site SAC 64,983.13ha SPA 66,264.98ha Vulnerabilities Maintenance of the eco-systems on which the birds depend relies on appropriate grazing levels and burning regimes and overgrazing by sheep is a key pressure.
+Management of grazing is further complicated by the presence of a large number of commons within the SPA.
+Pressures outside the site, in particular the loss of bird feeding areas through agricultural intensification, increase the vulnerability of the bird populations.
+Status of units within the Pendle boundary is Unfavourable Recovering as assessed by Natural England (compiled July 2020).
 Conservation Objectives SAC To maintain the current extent of blanket bog habitats.
 For there to be no loss of ancient semi natural woodland stands.
 To maintain the current extent of dry heath habitats.
 To maintain the current extent of wet heath habitats.
 SPA To maintain the mosaic of upland habitats including acid grassland, bog, bracken, heathlands, fen, rivers and streams.
 The extent of these habitats should be maintained unless loss is as a result of restoration to another notified habitat type.

-SP01 Presumption in favour of sustainable development.
-SP02 Spatial policies lend support to Strategy.
-SP03 Distribution of development.
-DM09 Open Countryside.
-DM20 Housing Requirement and SP01 Presumption in favour of favour of favour of sustainable development proposed development proposed development proposed development to achieve net gain and avoid loss of priority habitats.
-Burnley - Policy NE1 requires appropriate assessment for any development that is likely to have an effect on a Potential Effects on the site Likely Significant Effects due to Local Plan?
-Possible effects in combination with other Conclusion DM22 Housing Mix DM23 Affordable Housing DM26 Housing in the Countryside DM26 Housing in the Countryside DM26 Housing in the Country side DM27 Housing in the Country side DM28 Housing in the Country side DM29 Housing in the Country side DM20 Housing in the Country sideLoss of supporting feeding sites outside of SPA may be associated with the following parts of Local Plan (low effects): SP01 Presumption in favour of sustainable development.
-SP02 Spatial Strategy.
-SP03 Distribution of development.
-DM09 Open Countryside.
-DM20 Housing Requirement and Delivery DM22 Housing Mix DM23 Affordable HousingUnlikely.
-The Local Plan does not allocate sites close to the European Sites with the spatial strategy directing growth to the borough's main settlements and the overall amount of development proposed is not significant.
+Potential Effects on the Likely Significant Effects Possible effects in Conclusion site due to Local Plan? combination with other plans and/or projects Loss of supporting feeding sites outside of SPA may be associated with the following parts of Local Plan (low effects): • SP01 Presumption in favour of sustainable development. • SP02 Spatial Strategy. • SP03 Distribution of development. • DM09 Open Countryside. • DM20 Housing Requirement and Delivery • DM22 Housing Mix • DM23 Affordable Housing Unlikely.
+The draft Local Plan does not allocate sites close to the European Sites with the spatial strategy directing growth to the borough's main settlements.
 Wider policies lend support to the protection and/or enhancement of feeding sites/opportunities for feeding sites.
-Policy DM04: Biodiversity Net Gain requires that all development proposals deliver a measurable biodiversity net gain, with Policy SP08 requiring proposals to avoid any negativecombination with other plans and/or projects None.
+Policy DM04: Biodiversity and Ecological Networks requires that all development proposals deliver a measurable biodiversity net gain, with Policy SP08 requiring proposals to avoid any negative impacts on irreplaceable habitats and protected sites.
+Policy DM08 South None.
 Neighbouring districts have policies in place that protect the sites and priority habitats that may serve as feeding sites.
 Craven - Policy ENV4 requires development to achieve net gain and avoid loss of priority habitats.
 Burnley - Policy NE1 requires appropriate assessment for any development that is likely to have an effect on a European Site.
-The policy also requires priority habitats to be retained and enhanced withinNo significant LSE.
-Policies of both Pendle and neighbouring districts seek to protect the European Sites and the priority habitats that Loss of supporting feeding sites outside of SPA may be associated with the following parts of Local Plan (low effects): SP01 Presumption in favour of sustainable development.
-SP02 Spatial Strategy.
-SP03 Distribution of development.
-DM09 Open Countryside.
-DM20 Housing Requirement and Delivery DM22 Housing Mix DM23 Affordable Housing Unlikely.
-The Local Plan does not allocate sites close to the European Sites with the spatial strategy directing growth to the borough's main settlements and the overall amount of development proposed is not significant.
-Wider policies lend support to the protection and/or enhancement of feeding sites/opportunities for feeding sites.
-Policy DM04: Biodiversity Net Gain requires that all development proposals deliver a measurable biodiversity net gain, with Policy SP08 requiring proposals to avoid any negative combination with other plans and/or projects None.
-Neighbouring districts have policies in place that protect the sites and priority habitats that may serve as feeding sites.
-Craven - Policy ENV4 requires development to achieve net gain and avoid loss of priority habitats.
-Burnley - Policy NE1 requires appropriate assessment for any development that is likely to have an effect on a European Site.
-The policy also requires priority habitats to be retained and enhanced within No significant LSE.
-Policies of both Pendle and neighbouring districts seek to protect the European Sites and the priority habitats that
+The policy also requires priority habitats to be retained and enhanced within development sites.
+No significant LSE.
+Policies of both Pendle and neighbouring districts seek to protect the European Sites and the priority habitats that are likely to serve as supporting feeding sites.